 (8) The regulations may provide for the remuneration, subject to the provisions of the trust instrument (if any), of advisory trustees out of the estate.

-[Section 21 amended by No. 19 of 2010 s.
+[Section 21 amended: No. 19 of 2010 s.
 51.]

 22. Custodian trustee

 (1) The Public Trustee may, whether or not the number of trustees has been reduced below the original number, be appointed to be custodian trustee of any trust —